-Venezuela country profile - BBC News
+Venezuela country profile

 President: Nicolas Maduro

-Nicolas Maduro assumed the role of acting president on the death of Hugo Chavez in March 2013, and was declared winner of the presidential elections held the following month.
+President Nicolas Maduro has governed since March 2013, when he assumed the role of acting president on the death of Hugo Chavez and triumphed in a presidential election held the following month.

-He was elected by a margin of less than 2% over his opposition opponent, Henrique Capriles, casting doubt on his ability to maintain unity within the left-wing ruling alliance assembled by Chavez.

-Mr Maduro's first year in office also posed tough economic challenges, with inflation rising to over 50% a year.
-He reacted by having Congress vote to grant him special powers for a year, and used them to place curbs on prices and company profits.
+He was re-elected for a second, six-year term in May 2018, winning millions more votes than his closest challenger in an election marred by an opposition boycott and claims of vote-rigging.

+At the time of his re-election, Venezuela was in the throes of a deep economic crisis, with rampant inflation and lack of basic necessities, despite boasting the world's biggest oil reserves.

+Mr Maduro had failed to undertake any significant reform of the economy and its state-led policies.

-In 2016 and 2017 he faced a wave of anti-government protests at a time when falling oil prices forced his government to curtail its social programmes.
+He faced a wave of anti-government protests in 2016 and 2017, when falling oil prices forced his government to curtail its social programmes.

-Tension was heightened when the Supreme Court said that it was taking over the powers of the opposition-controlled National Assembly - a ruling which it reversed only days later.
-Also, Mr Maduro announced the creation of a constituent assembly, a move which the opposition denounced as an attempt to cling to power.
+Also in 2017, he established a Constituent Assembly, which opponents said would allow him to bypass the National Assembly and strengthen his grip on power.

+A crackdown on the opposition has prompted the US to impose sanctions and the South American trading bloc Mercosur to exclude Venezuela.

 MEDIA

-Venezuela's many private broadcasters operate alongside state-run radio and TV.
+Venezuela's privately-owned broadcasters operate alongside state-run radio and TV.

-State telecom firm Cantv operates a multichannel TV platform via the Venesat 1 satellite.
-Digital terrestrial TV is being rolled out.

-Former President Chavez was accused of creating an intimidating climate for journalists, while some private media were accused of being involved in the opposition movement against him.
+President Maduro has done his utmost to silence independent media, says Reporters Without Borders, which lists Mr Maduro among its "enemies of press freedom".

 TIMELINE